iandix/learn-ai/README.md

 $ git clone https://github.com/iandix/learn-ai.git
 ```

 _Note: An important point to note is that our launch script is configured to remove the container after leaving.
-This is required since nvidia-docker accepts configuration parameters only over the run command.
+This is required since nvidia-docker accepts configuration parameters only over the *docker run command*.
 So we can't use 'docker exec' later to get into our previously launched container and expect the GUI to work._

 ## Working with the AI tooling